Friday, June 03, 2022

 via Mondo Macabro (Korean - with subtitles)

 Here at Acidemic we have a yen for legit weird films but they got to be weird for a purpose.
-Sometimes weirdness is a specific code used to get critiques of Catholic or Communist ideologies past their home country's censors (i.e. the films of Bunuel or Parajanov); sometimes weirdness is just arch intellectual posturing (some Godard, Robbe-Grillet, Resnais, Carax) or merely a callow showcase for macabre art direction and effects (Burton, Jeunet).
-Sometimes weirdness translates to shamanic archetypes straight from the unconscious, captured on film prior to any conscious structuring (Jodorowsky, Lynch, Zulawski Rollin), that's the kind I love - and then sometimes there's Kim Ki-young's Woman Chasing the Butterfly of Death-- it's all those weirds and none of them, a surreal meditation on death and the eternal self that's at quietly absurdist, terrifying, and droll, resisting with ease any attempt to categorize or predict the origin or direction of its next offense--that kind of cinematic experience I'll give my steel pot to any day, to quote Gene Evans as Sgt.
+Sometimes weirdness is a specific code used to get critiques of Catholic or Communist ideologies past their home country's censors (i.e. the films of Bunuel or Parajanov); sometimes weirdness is just arch intellectual posturing (some Godard, Robbe-Grillet, Resnais, Carax) or merely a callow showcase for macabre art direction and wild imagination with no real mythic heft behind it (Burton, Gilliam, Jeunet).
+But other times weirdness translates to shamanic archetypes straight from the unconscious, captured on film prior to any conscious structuring (Jodorowsky, Lynch, Zulawski Rollin), that's the kind I love - and then.... this one time, the only time, the mic drop of weirdness, there's Kim Ki-young's Woman Chasing the Butterfly of Death--a Korean surreal meditation on death and the eternal self.
+Quietly absurdist, terrifying, and droll, resisting with ease any attempt to categorize or predict the origin or direction of its next offense--that kind of cinematic experience I'll give my steel pot to any day, to quote Gene Evans as Sgt.
 Zack.
+This movie alone is justification for his service and sacrifice as far as I'm concerned.

-A man begins a long and strange odyssey by accidentally drinking poison with a girl he meets at a park while chasing an elusive and strange butterfly.
-Miraculously he doesn't die, but she does, so now the cops think he killed her, or was hallucinating.
+So this young man kind of starts a long and strange odyssey by accidentally drinking poison with a girl he meets at a park while chasing an elusive and strange butterfly.
+Miraculously, he doesn't die, but she does, so now the cops think he killed her, or was hallucinating.
 A wandering bookseller senses our hero's near brush with death and appoints himself his guru, announcing defeating death can be done through will alone.
 Our hero isn't interested.
-Even after he dies, the bookseller keeps hounding him.
-An ancient skeleton stolen from a huge cavern tourist area wills itself into flesh and become his cannibal demon lover.
+But that's no deterrent to the bookseller who keeps hounding him even after death--to prove the power of the will!
+Then he steals an ancient skeleton from a huge cavern he visits as tourist and it fleshes out in the form of the man's cannibal demon lover.
 It turns out the daughter of his soon-to-be archeologist mentor/employer was going to drink the poison with that dead girl from the park but was late, and now is jealous and pissed our hero took her place and that now she'll have to die alone.
-She too collects butterflies (transfiguration's ultimate symbol!).
+She too collects butterflies (transfiguration's ultimate symbol, as we well know from Buffalo Bill's basement.).
 They're pinned all over her room, and he's next.
-This club has everything: disembodied heads blow out birthday candles, excavators as assassination weapons; vicious archeologists fighting over a primitive man's skull, and gangster assassins.
-It all doesn't add up to much cumulative effect but then again neither did Holy Mountain, or Twin Peaks.
-It's the ride not the destination, because there's only ever really one destination, isn't there?
-No point arriving at it any time soon if you can avoid it.

 2. YOKAI MONSTERS: SPOOK WARFARE